-While these following Pilates instructor jobs are less prevalent than the above, many instructors are also able to secure freelance opportunities in the following locations:
+While these following Pilates instructor jobs are less prevalent than the above, some instructors are also able to secure freelance opportunities in the following locations:

 • Schools, colleges and universities

-At the outset of their Pilates career, those looking for Pilates instructor and teacher jobs will end up starting out providing cover for fitness clubs and leisure facilities for things like holidays and sickness.
+At the outset of their Pilates career, those looking for freelance Pilates instructor and teacher work will likely end up starting out providing cover for fitness clubs and leisure facilities for things like holidays and sickness.
 Once they have proven their skills, they often become a permanent feature in the group exercise timetable.

-Freelance Pilates instructors are technically self-employed, well at least for tax purposes anyway, but the reality is that they are still working for somebody else.
-However, many Pilates instructors are completely self-employed and as such schedule their own classes, often in their own facilities, assuming both all the risk and all of the reward!
+While freelance Pilates instructors are technically self-employed, well at least for tax purposes anyway, the reality is that they are still working for somebody else.
+Alternatively, many Pilates instructors are completely self-employed and as such schedule their own classes, often in their own facilities, assuming both all the risk and all of the reward!

 As a self-employed Pilates instructor, you would be responsible for managing all of your income and expenditure, ensuring that you declare and pay the appropriate taxes where they are due.

 At the time of writing, there were a significant number of Pilates jobs being advertised across the UK, with a few international positions, including on cruise ships, also up for grabs.
-If you do want to play the volume game, sending your CV to online advertisers there really are no shortages of positions being advertised.
+If you do want to play the volume game by sending your CV to online advertisers, there really are no shortages of positions being advertised.